Rasmussen's Encephalitis

 • in patients with RE involving the dominant hemisphere or bilateral hemisphere.

-• The Hemispherectomy Foundation provides emotional, financial, and educational support to individuals and their families who have undergone, or will undergo, hemispherectomy or a similar brain surgery.
+• The Hemispherectomy Foundation The Hemispherectomy Foundation – Welcome! provides emotional, financial, and educational support to individuals and their families who have undergone, or will undergo, hemispherectomy or a similar brain surgery.

-by Alina Ellerington, Encephalitis International and reviewed by Dr. Sophia Varadkar, Consultant Pediatric Neurologist, Great Ormond St Hospital for Children NHS Foundation Trust & UCL Institute of Child Health and Dr. Nick Makwana, Consultant Paediatrician, Department of Child Health Sandwell and West Birmingham NHS Trust
+by Alina Ellerington, Encephalitis International and reviewed by Dr Sophia Varadkar.
+Updated by Dr Evangelia Ioannidou and Lottie Wood (PhD Candidate), Great Ormond St Hospital for Children NHS Foundation Trust & UCL Institute of Child Health

 Disclaimer: We try to ensure that the information is easy to understand, accurate and up-to-date as possible.
 If you would like more information on the source material and references the author used to write this document please contact the Encephalitis International.
 None of the authors of the above document has declared any conflict of interest, which may arise from being named as an author of this document.